 This article discusses the different medications available for BV, the antibiotics that doctors may prescribe, and frequently asked questions that people may have for a doctor treating BV.

-BV occurs when there is an imbalance of the vaginal flora, which are the types of bacteria that naturally live inside the vagina.
+BV occurs when there is an imbalance of the vaginal flora, types of bacteria that naturally live inside the vagina.

-BV can occur in anyone with a vagina, but according to
+BV can occur in anyone with a vagina, but a person may be at an

 - have multiple sexual partners